 – The Golden rule

 Wait for the show to be announced, get the ticket, and then buy a plane ticket.
 If the main reason you’re traveling to Japan is a concert, you don’t wanna spend a lot of money to travel in the Land of the Rising Sun without being sure you can attend it.
-Remember: Concert tickets sold out, plane tickets do not.
-Also, don’t be afraid for the plane ticket price to get higher in case the show it’s just three or four months away: Many airline companies make good discounts in several occasions, so it’ll be hard to pay an exaggerated price for your travel, unless it’s like two weeks before.
+Remember: concert tickets sold out, plane tickets do not.
+Also, don’t be afraid for the plane ticket price to get higher in case the show it’s just three or four months away: many airline companies constantly make good discounts, so it’ll be hard to pay an exaggerated price for your travel, unless it’s like two weeks before the date.

 – Don’t stress yourself up!

-With all the methods listed above and the right determination, there’s just nothing that can stop you: If you really want to, you WILL attend the concert of your dreams.
+With all the methods listed above and the right determination, there’s just nothing that can stop you: if you really want it, you WILL attend the concert of your dreams.
 Period.
-Planning your trip and your concert is super exciting, so be sure to do everything precisely and enjoy it without stressing yourself up: You’re gonna make it.
+Planning your trip and your concert is super exciting, so be sure to do everything precisely and enjoy it without stressing yourself up.
+You’re gonna make it.

-Be ready to make the best vacation of your life and have a blast with all your friends!
+Be ready to make the best trip of your life, and have a blast with all your friends!